 Each week, a HubSpot employee is selected from one of their offices worldwide.
 He or she is given full control of the account and what to post here.

 As you can see, the result is a fantastic collage offering a glimpse of the company’s culture.
-Because of this, HubSpot’s able to attract new hires who not only have the skills they need but also have the same values they uphold.
+Because of this, HubSpot is able to attract new hires who not only have the skills they need but also have the same values they uphold.

 An ambassador program can be a great way to encourage loyal fans and customers to create content for your brand consistently because you’re treating them like VIPs.

-By becoming part of an exclusive clique and are treated to exclusive perks, your “ambassadors” are more likely to create content about your products and services.
+By becoming part of an exclusive clique and being treated to exclusive perks, your “ambassadors” are more likely to create content about your products and services.

 To start an ambassador program, make sure you make the ground rules for users very clear.
 These may be about the kinds of posts they can create, what they aren’t allowed to mention vis-a-vis posting about your brand, and even how to use the perks and benefits that being an ambassador for your brand provides.